sarahelmasryy/dps-challenge/README.md

 ## Overview

-Accidents Forcasting depends on month and year using random forest algorithm
+Accidents Forcasting depends on month and year using random forest algorithm.
+Creating an endpoint using Google Cloud typically involves Google.
+Below is a simplified guide that assumes you're using Google Cloud Run for deploying a Flask application.

+1. Create a Flask App
+2. Create a requirements.txt File
+3. Create a Dockerfile
+4.

 ## Getting Started